bosshack/hacktember2015/README.md

 ## Projects

-To add a project, please send a Pull Request to this repository, adding it to the list below and adding a subdirectory in this repo that has a README in it describing your project.
+To add a project you'd like to work on, please send a Pull Request to this repository, adding it to the list below and adding a subdirectory in this repo that has a README in it describing your project.
 Then link the entry in this list to your README.
 To join a project, send a Pull Request to this repository adding yourself to this list underneath the project you'd like to help with.
 I'll add an example project to make it clear what I mean.

 - [Distributed Waffles](./distributed_waffles)
   - Josh Adams